Elizabeth

 Well, almost everybody.

 Friendship--and trains!--take center stage in this gentle, inviting story about paying attention to other people's feelings.
-A perfect book for kids on the Autism Spectrum, and/or with ADHD/ADD.
+A perfect book for kids on the Autism Spectrum and/or with ADHD/ADD.

 Two boys' fun train-track-building project takes a turn when one of the boys obliviously insists on only doing things his way.
-Their disagreement spells disaster for the train and the friendship, until a kind teacher steps in and explains how to tell when a friend is feeling happy, frustrated, or angry. . . and how to ask for a do-over.
+Their disagreement spells disaster for the train and the friendship until a kind teacher steps in and explains how to tell when a friend is feeling happy, frustrated, or angry. . . and how to ask for a do-over.

-From singing holiday songs to playing favorite games, this first introduction celebrates all of the wonderful festivities and traditions of Passover.The loving and lovable family of Hanukkah Lights, Hanukkah Nights comes together once again, this time to celebrate Passover.
+From singing holiday songs to playing favorite games, this first introduction celebrates all of Passover's beautiful festivities and traditions.
+The loving and lovable family of Hanukkah Lights, Hanukkah Nights, comes together once again to celebrate Passover.
 They sing songs, say prayers, eat special foods, and play a special Passover game.
 Young readers will delight as the simple text and playful illustrations introduce them to all the traditions of this joyous and important holiday.

-Little Bunny, an only child, is so lonely that he cannot sleep, so he asks his friends Squirrel, Skunk, Porcupine, Bear, and Owl if he can stay with them, only to discover that his own bed is best!
+Little Bunny, an only child, is so lonely that he cannot sleep, so he asks his friends Squirrel, Skunk, Porcupine, Bear, and Owl if he can stay with them, only to discover that his bed is best!